itssamuelrowe/zen-website/content/docs/exceptions.md

 When an unexpected situation occurs, an exception object is created and thrown.
 The function which invoked the current function can handle the exception or let it pass through.
 At some point, the exception is caught and handled.
-Exceptions can be thrown either by your code, or the Zen Virtual Machine, or any libraries your code uses.

-Exceptions thrown by the Zen Virtual Machine indicate errors that violate the rules of Zen.
+Exceptions can be thrown either by your code, or the virtual machine, or any libraries your code uses.
+Exceptions thrown by the virtual machine indicate errors that violate the rules of Zen.
 For example, if you try to access an instance member through a `null` reference, the virtual machine throws a `NullPointerException`.

 Exception handling in Zen uses the following keywords.